vdellamea/jamulus-server-remote/README.md

 # Jamulus Recording Remote - 0.6 (2021-05-12)
-# INSTRUCTIONS ARE NOT YET fully UPDATED FOR THIS VERSION!
-BE CAREFUL .

 A light-weight web-based interface for Jamulus headless server when installed on a Linux system.
 No frills, supersimple.
 Version 0.6 is compatible with Jamulus 3.7; users of previous versions should download version 0.4.1.